Can a foreigner open a bank account in Singapore? (2025)

 S Pass

-The S Pass is a work visa issued to professionals with mid-level skills, such as technicians, managers, and executives.
-While the S Pass isn’t limited to specific sectors, the Ministry of Manpower (MOM) typically grants the visa to skilled workers in sectors such as manufacturing, healthcare, marine shipyard, and construction.
+The S Pass is a work visa issued to professionals with specialised skills, such as technicians, supervisors, and developers.
+While the S Pass isn’t limited to specific sectors, the Ministry of Manpower (MOM) typically grants the visa to workers in skilled support roles across sectors such as manufacturing, healthcare, marine shipyard, and construction.

 If you’re granted the S Pass, you can work, reside, and travel in and out of Singapore without needing an entry visa.2